Macrometacorp/docs/docs/wu-runbook/index.md

 ![vdi-rba-user](/img/runbook-images/rba-vdi.png)

 **Next steps:**
-- For admins, visit the [Workspace Management guide](workspace-manangement.md) to configure your domain.
+- For admins, visit the [Workspace Management guide](workspace-management.md) to configure your domain.
 - For WUPOS users, continue with the steps highlighted in [ Using RBA to access the Western Union App](./rba/index.md).
 - VDI users can continue with the [setup process](./vdi/index.md) to start using remote desktops.
+- Get more information about your Workspaces environment with our AI chatbot.